izhangzhihao/intellij-rainbow-fart/README.md

 After that you can just put `/some/dir/kugimiya-rainbow-fart` into that option. don't forget to save and restart your IDE.

+If you want more, please goes to [here](https://github.com/topics/rainbow-fart).

 ## Support Me